angular/angular/aio/content/guide/http.md

 <div class="alert is-important">

-Specifying the response type is a declaration to TypeScript that it should expect your response to be of the given type.
+Specifying the response type is a declaration to TypeScript that it should treat your response as being of the given type.
-This is a build-time check and doesn't guarantee that the server can actually respond with an object of this type.
+This is a build-time check and doesn't guarantee that the server will actually respond with an object of this type.
 It is up to the server to ensure that the type specified by the server API is returned.

 </div>

 To specify the response object type, first define an interface with the required properties.
-Use an interface rather than a class, because you cannot automatically convert the response to an instance of a class.
+Use an interface rather than a class, because the response is a plain object that cannot be automatically converted to an instance of a class.

 <code-example
   path="http/src/app/config/config.service.ts"